-Many students come to the MFA with a background in English literature, writing or journalism, but others have backgrounds in the social sciences, sciences, and fine arts.
-Our program is further distinguished for the diversity of its student body, including a range of ages and life experience, as well as for its flexibility.
-The program can be completed in two years of full-time coursework, but students have up to four years to complete the degree in order to accomodate those who must attend part-time or want to take additional courses.
+Many students come to the MFA with a background in English literature, writing, or journalism, but others have backgrounds in the social sciences, sciences, and fine arts.
+Our program is further distinguished by the diversity of its student body, including a range of ages and life experience, as well as by its flexibility.
+The program can be completed in two years of full-time coursework, but students have up to four years to complete the degree.

 MFA students are required to take 48 credit hours of coursework as listed below.
 They must also complete a creative thesis of high literary merit, pass a written examination based on the thesis and an advisor-approved list of 30-40 texts, and pass an oral examination in defense of the written examination and creative thesis.

 The MFA curriculum consists of four core workshops: WR 521 (Fiction), 522 (Poetry), and 523 (Nonfiction); two writing seminars; two writing electives; two classes in literature (one of which may be in critical theory or rhetoric and composition); and eight credits of thesis work.
 The MFA core workshops are restricted to MFA students in the strand.

 All students are required to take the core workshop in their first two terms.